 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It will also be available in a low-cost print edition from our publishing partner, the University Press of Colorado.

 Copyright © 2015 Theresa Lillis, Kathy Harrington, Mary R. Lea, and Sally Mitchell.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 440 pages, with notes, illustrations, and bibliographies.
-Available in print from Parlor Press online, or at any online or brick-and-mortar bookstore.
+Available in print from Parlor Press or at any online or brick-and-mortar bookstore.
 Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.